recallrai/sdk-python/README.md

 - **ServerError**: Base class for server-side errors.
 - **InternalServerError**: Raised when the RecallrAI API returns a 5xx error code.
+- **RateLimitError**: Raised when the API rate limit has been exceeded (HTTP 429).
+When available, the `retry_after` value is provided in the exception details.

 ### User-Related Errors